 Peter G. Platt joined the Barnard faculty in 1994.
-In addition to his teaching duties for the English department, Professor Platt is the department's chair.
-He is also affiliated with—and for many years was the chair of—Barnard's Medieval and Renaissance Studies program.
+Currently Chair of the English Department, he also was Chair from 2008-2014.
+He is affiliated with—and for many years was the Chair of—Barnard's Medieval and Renaissance Studies program.

-Professor Platt teaches courses in Shakespeare, Renaissance drama, Renaissance studies, and literary criticism and theory.
+Professor Platt teaches courses in Shakespeare, Renaissance drama, Renaissance studies, and critical writing.
 The author of Shakespeare and the Culture of Paradox and Reason Diminished: Shakespeare and the Marvelous, he recently edited, with Stephen Greenblatt, Shakespeare's Montaigne.
 He is also the editor of Wonders, Marvels, and Monsters in Early Modern Culture.
-He has written articles on Shakespeare, Renaissance poetics, and rhetoric and is currently working on a book about Shakespeare and Montaigne.
+He has written articles on Shakespeare, Renaissance poetics and rhetoric, and John Florio.
+His Shakespeare's Essays: Sampling Montaigne from Hamlet to The Tempest was published in 2020.

 Shakespeare's Montaigne, co-editor (New York Review Books, 2014)